ganeshpatil7777/drvikramuttampatil/README.md

 Besides developing stunning and blazing fast website templates, I also provide web design services.
 My speciality is in creating high-quality static websites based on Hugo.

 If you are interested to know more, do not hesitate to [contact me here.](https://www.heksagon.net/contact/)

+## Once you make changes

+To run locally `hugo server ../..` and enter
+To generate deploy script `hugo` and enter
+Once the public is ready deploy the changes done.